Campus-Castolo/m346/projectdocumentation/README.md

     • Educating the inten IT-staff to the new changes
     • Maintaining and monitor the cloud enviornment for the adjustment period (approx. 4 Weeks)

     If you are interested in our job offer, kindly get in touch with us within 14 business days.
-Additionally, we kindly request that you provide us with an invoice.
+Additionally, we kindly request that you provide us with a quota.

-    Upon receiving your invoice, we will assess your suitability as a candidate for our organization.
+    Upon receiving your quota, we will assess your suitability as a candidate for our organization.
 We will then inform you of our decision and further details.
 Regardless of the outcome, we wish you the best of luck in your endeavors.

     Kind Regards